Professor of English

 M.A., New Mexico State University

 As a non-traditional student, I took my time finding both my area of study, as well as a career path.
-I developed into Economics, Speech Therapy, Elementary Education and Philosophy until I found that the formal study of literature allowed me to explore any or all of these.
+As an undergraduate, I studied Economics, Philosophy, History and Literature.
+I found that the formal study of literature allowed me to explore all of these interests.

 I earned my BA in English from NMSU in 1990 and completed my MA in Literary Theory in 1992.
-I have been teaching for NMSU in some capacity ever since.
-Literature is a great passion in my life, especially the writers of the turn of the 20th Century—Virginia Woolf, James Joyce, Albert Camus, Simone de Bouviour, Edna St. Vincent Millay, and T.S.
+Literature is a great passion in my life, and I am particularly fond of the writers of the turn of the 20th Century—Virginia Woolf, James Joyce, Albert Camus, Simone de Bouviour, Edna St. Vincent Millay, and T.S.
 Eliot.
 In recent years, my work in Women’s History has greatly influenced my studies in both literature and philosophy.
-Currently, I am studying and writing on the literature and philosophy of Iris Murdoch, an influential intellectual from the 1960′s and 70′s.
+Currently, I am studying and writing on three important British women writers: Iris Murdoch, A. S. Byatt, and Margaret Drabble.

-I consider myself a native New Mexican, as I moved here with my family with the military when I was 9.
-I cannot imagine living anywhere else, for very long.
+I am an avid runner.
+Slow, but consistent, the Half Marathon is my race of choice.
+I consider myself a native New Mexican, though I moved here with my military family when I was 9.
+I cannot imagine living anywhere else.